Epigenetics of KSHV infection

 Immune evasion strategies of KSHV during oral infection

-Our research program integrates reverse viral genetics with structural-functional biochemical assays, which are combined with system biology approaches to interrogate the function of viral and host factors involved in the epigenetic and transcriptional regulation of the KSHV genome and host genes that are critical for the persistent KSHV infection, KSHV-induced oncogenesis, and KSHV immune evasion.
+Our collaborative research programs integrates reverse viral genetics with structural-functional biochemical assays, which are combined with system biology approaches to interrogate the function of viral and host factors involved in the epigenetic and transcriptional regulation of the KSHV genome and host genes that are critical for the persistent KSHV infection, KSHV-induced oncogenesis, and KSHV immune evasion.